Forest Products Industry (non Timber)

 Firewood Permits

-- Firewood permits can be purchased in-person at your nearest Forest Service office.
+- Firewood permits can be purchased in-person at your nearest Forest Service office or online.

 - Firewood permits authorize a four-cord minimum purchase, and a ten-cord maximum purchase per household.
 A cord is defined as tightly piled wood in a stack four feet high by four feet wide by eight feet long.